-Within that selling fee almost everything is included.
-My services include staging consultations, staging items, floor plans, videos, virtual tours, professional photography, online and social media marketing, mail marketing, open houses, private showings, contract work, negotiations and every other thing you can think about!
-The only other thing that can be an additional cost is if you decide to hire a stager to actually bring in furniture and staging items – mainly for vacant homes.
+Within that selling fee, almost everything is included.
+My services include staging consultations, staging items, floor plans, videos, virtual tours, professional photography, online and social media marketing, direct mail marketing, open houses, private showings, contract work, negotiations and any other thing you could think of!
+The only other thing that can be an additional cost is if you decide to hire a stager to bring in furniture and staging items.
+However, this mainly applies to vacant homes.

 The Pre-Listing Process